-Note: I’m an affiliate for PinkBlush.
-It’s closest to my style and I’ve worn their clothes through both pregnancies.
-Their stuff makes me feel cute and like myself instead of making me feel like I’m wearing things that don’t suite me. 🙂
+Note: I’m an affiliate for PinkBlush & Amazon.
+PB is closest to my style and I’ve worn their clothes through both pregnancies, but I also found stuff I love on Amazon.
+This stuff makes me feel cute and like myself instead of making me feel like I’m wearing things that don’t suite me. 🙂

 Number one for a reason, PinkBlush is among one of my favorite brands for maternity clothes and regular stuff.
 Their styles just suite me!
 I own a ton of their regular clothes and a handful of their maternity items, including the comfiest-ever yoga pants I bought last time and still wear.
 I get compliments on them all the time.
 Since my last pregnancy, they have totally expanded their activewear selection and I WANT IT ALL.
 The best part?
 Nothing in their maternity activewear selection is priced at over $45.